 An employee who is on an authorized vacation during a holiday period shall not be charged a vacation day for the holiday.
-In all other cases, to receive holiday pay an employee must have worked the regular scheduled work day before and after the holiday, or have been on an excused absence.
+In all other cases, to receive holiday pay an employee must have worked the regular scheduled work day before and after the holiday, or have been on an approved time off with pay absence.